 Here are a few NYC subway tips:

-- Let people off – Don’t start getting on the train until all the people that want to get off have exited.
+Let people off before you try to get on – Don’t start getting on the train until all the people that want to get off have exited.
 It’s just common courtesy.

-- Consider getting an unlimited weekly metrocard – Each subway ride costs $2.75, but you can get unlimited rides for seven days for $32.
+Consider getting an unlimited weekly MetroCard – Each subway ride costs $2.75, but you can get unlimited rides for seven days for $33 (as of December 2022).
 This means you only need to take 12 rides to make the weekly card worth it.
 That’s only 2 rides per day.
 You may even be able to get your money’s worth if you are in NYC less than a week.

 I could go on, actually, I should probably write a whole post on just this!